k0retux/fuddly/docs/source/tutorial.rst

 - a probe;
 - an operator (more about that in what follows);
-- or the :class:`framework.target.Target` itself (refer to the error status that are transmitted by the generic targets---:ref:`targets`).
+- or the :class:`framework.target_helpers.Target` itself (refer to the error status that are transmitted by the generic targets---:ref:`targets`).